aristanetworks/anta/README.md

   - To automate NRFU (Network Ready For Use) test on a preproduction network
   - To automate tests on a live network (periodically or on demand)

 ANTA provides a set of tests to validate the state of your network.
-All these tests are documented in the [repository](./documentation/api/README.md) and can be used in your own python environment by importing this python package in your scripts.
+All these tests are documented in the [repository](./docs/api/README.md) and can be used in your own python environment by importing this python package in your scripts.

-This repository comes with a set of script to run __Arista Network Test Automation__ framework
+This repository comes with a set of [scripts](./scripts) to run __Arista Network Test Automation__ (ANTA) framework

 - `check-devices.py` is an easy to use script to test your network with ANTA.
 - `check-devices-reachability.py` to test your devices are ready to be tested.